DeepThoughtt/PyProGen/README.md

 # PyProGen
-Tool to generate different kinds of Python projects
+Tool to generate different kinds of Python projects from the command line